DavidSA06/DavidSA06/README.md

 ### Hi there 👋

 I am David Silva, MSc in Applied Physics.
-I did my research on electronic noses and gas sensors and I am interested in Data Science.
+I did my research on electronic noses and gas sensors.
+I am interested in Data Science.

 ### :computer: Software and technology that I am familiar with.